Ejento AI

 You can browse this history at any time.

-Why publish history matters
+Why deployment history matters

-Before committing to a revert, you can preview what would change in Staging so there are no surprises.
-The preview shows the side-by-side diff view — it compares the selected history entry against the current state of Staging, so you can see exactly what will be rolled back before you commit.
+The preview shows the side-by-side diff view, it shows what exactly changed in that deployment and it compares the selected history entry against the current state of Staging, so you can see exactly what will be rolled back before you commit.

 Production is not immediately affected

-Reverting does not immediately update Production.
+Restore does not immediately update Production.
 You are always in control of when changes go live.

 Previous